 - Center of Pediatric Oncology and Cancer Surgery and Center of congenital heart defects - ERN TRANSPLANT-CHILD (European Network of Reference Centers for Child Transplantation).

-- Center of rare urogenital diseases and complex disorders - eUROGEN (European Network of Reference Centers for Rare Urogenital Diseases and Disorders).
+- Center of Rare Urogenital Diseases and Complex Conditions - eUROGEN (European Network of Reference Centers for Rare Urogenital Diseases and Disorders).

 - Center for Congenital Developmental Disabilities and Intellectual Disabilities - ITHACA (European Reference Center for Malformations and Rare Forms of Intellectual Disability).